Community Development Associate

 • Supporting community members in the areas of employability and entrepreneurship

 • Bachelor of Arts/Bachelor of Science degree in any field

 • 5 years' professional work experience

-• Experience as a trainer or facilitator of educational activities
+• Experience with service organizations or service programs that help improve lives and foster civic engagement Experience as a trainer or facilitator of educational activities

 • Education or experience in community development, program design and delivery,